-&lt;sup>7 Preparers should also refer to Statement of Federal Financial Accounting Concepts No. 3 Management's Discussion and Analysis, as well as Statement of Federal Financial Accounting Standard No. 15 Management's Discussion and Analysis, for a narrative discussion of what should be included in an effective MD&A.
+7 Preparers should also refer to Statement of Federal Financial Accounting Concepts No. 3 Management's Discussion and Analysis, as well as Statement of Federal Financial Accounting Standard (SFFAS) No. 15 Management's Discussion and Analysis, for a narrative discussion of what should be included in an effective MD&A. Note that preparers should also refer to SFFAS No. 64, Management's Discussion and Analysis: Rescinding and Replacing SFFAS 15 for information on FY 2026 MD&A requirements that may be implemented early.